Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 "**Thanks!
 I'll bring her back as soon as I can.**"

 "**Nooooo worries!
-Go get 'em, Rex!**" The ship therefore set out after the thief's.
+Go get 'em, Rex!**" The ship therefore set off after the thief's.

 ---

-The ship entered and park at a dock.
-They were looking around to find, until Tora eyed it, "**Thaaaaat the ship!**"
+Their ship entered and parked at a dock.
+So many ships they'd took some time to eye one by one, and Tora found it first, "**Thaaaaat the ship!**"

 Rex recognized, "Yeah, no doubt about it.
 This is where he got off."